|

 the boards on the wrong sides (or backwards), thereby tilting the face of the

-not always followed and their choice in tailors may not have always been
+regulations were not always followed and their choice in tailors may not have

 |

-is that the retaining prongs of GFM boards should not protrude through the
+collectors is that the retaining prongs of GFM boards should not protrude

-case, as the reverse of the above GFM Milch boards shows.
-Most do not protrude, but some
+always the case, as the reverse of the above GFM Milch boards shows.
+Most do not protrude, but some do, and

 |